I Want You to Be My Baby: Other versions

-In Britain, Annie Ross - John Hendricks' future co-partner in Lambert, Hendricks & Ross - had an October 1955 single release of "I Want You to Be My Baby" recorded with Tony Crombie & His Orchestra.
+In Great Britain, Annie Ross, Jon Hendricks' future co-partner in Lambert, Hendricks & Ross, had an October 1955 single release of "I Want You to Be My Baby" recorded with Tony Crombie & His Orchestra.
 Neither this disc nor a 1956 UK single release of "I Want You to Be My Baby" by Don Lang charted.
 In February 1956, the British music magazine NME reported that Ross's version of the song was banned from airplay by the BBC due to the lyric "Come upstairs and have some loving".

 The song has also been recorded by Jimmy and the Mustangs, Colin James, Lindisfarne, Natasha England, Janis Siegel, and Leslie Uggams.
 A Finnish rendering - "Armaani Sä Silloin Oisit" - was recorded by Wiola Talvikki.
-It was also a hit for Chinese singer Grace Chang who performed the song in both Mandarin Chinese (我要你的爱 "Wo Yao Ni de Ai" meaning "I Want Your Love") and English in the late 1950s.
+It was also a hit for Chinese singer Grace Chang who performed the song in both Mandarin Chinese (我要你的愛 "Wo Yao Ni de Ai" meaning "I Want Your Love") and English in the late 1950s.
 There was another rendition of the song in a classic 1958 Tamil movie Uthama puthiran, entitled "Yaaradi Ni Mohini".
-The song was turned into the title song of the Italian TV show Canzonissima in 1960, with the title “Tu lei lui voi noi”, sang by Wilma De Angelis and Johnny Dorelli.
+The song was turned into the title song of the Italian TV show Canzonissima in 1960, with the title “Tu lei lui voi noi”, sung by Wilma De Angelis and Johnny Dorelli.

+Jazz singer Sarah Spiegel recorded the song with Louis Prima Jr. and the Witnesses on the 2012 album Return of the Wildest!